arbron/fvtt-context-menu-library/readme.md

 ### Hooks
-- `Hooks.on('getCompendiumEntryContext', (compendium, html, menuOptions) => {});`: This hook is called whenever a Compendium list is rendered.
+- `Hooks.on('_getCompendiumEntryContext', (compendium, html, menuOptions) => {});`: This hook is called whenever a Compendium list is rendered.
 By modifying the contents of `entryOptions`, you can add, remove, or modify the contents of the context menu for each entry in the Compendium.